Non-conservative Mass Transfer as a Formation Channel for Gaia Black Hole System: Appendix information

 Figure~\ref{Fig: Mass_evolution_2} shows an example evolutionary track leading to a system with final properties (masses, orbital separation) equivalent to Gaia BH2.
 The top panel displays the evolution of the donor’s mass; the middle panel shows the evolution of the donor’s radius; and the bottom panel presents the evolution of the orbital period.
 The timescale is expressed as the logarithm of the remaining time until the end of evolution, defined as the point of central helium depletion.

-The initial binary system consists of a $20\,\mathrm{M}_\odot$ BH progenitor and a $1\,\mathrm{M}_\odot$ companion in an orbit with a period of 260 days, corresponding to a separation of $\sim 475\,\mathrm{R}_\odot$.
-After approximately $9$ Myr, the primary evolves off the main sequence and undergoes significant radial expansion, triggering a short but intense mass transfer episode lasting $\sim 0.1$ Myr, with a peak mass transfer rate of $3.3 \times 10^{-3}\,\mathrm{M}_\odot\,\mathrm{yr}^{-1}$.
-However, as shown in the middle panel of Figure~\ref{Fig: Mass_evolution_2}, the outer Lagrange point L3, behind the donor, is never filled.
+The initial binary system consists of a $20\,{M}_\odot$ BH progenitor and a $1\,{M}_\odot$ companion in an orbit with a period of 1300 days, corresponding to a separation of $\sim 1383\,{R}_\odot$.
+After approximately $9$ Myr, the primary evolves off the main sequence and undergoes significant radial expansion, triggering a short but intense mass transfer episode lasting $\sim 0.1$ Myr, with a peak mass transfer rate of $3.8 \times 10^{-3}\,{M}_\odot\,\mathrm{yr}^{-1}$.